Then God said to one of his angels, “Go ye down below the firmament and spread harmony amongst men.”

-Julie offered her card; to discuss money matters at a time like this would have appeared vulgar.
+Julie offered her card.
+To discuss money matters at a time like this would have appeared vulgar.

-She reached the station, but the platform was one level above the street, and facing her was a flight of stairs resembling a wide-open mouth bearing a set of snarling teeth.
+She reached the station, but the platform was one level above the street, and facing her was a flight of stairs resembling a wide-open mouth bearing a set of sharp white teeth.
 She began the perilous ascent.
-One, two, three . . .
-“Why am I counting,” she thought.
-“How does that help?
-If the train appears now, there’s no way I can run for it!”
+“One, two, three . . .
+Why am I counting,” she thought.
+“It won’t get me up any easier.
+If I hear the train there’s no way I can run for it!”

 “Yea-yea, heard it all before.”